reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 The mere presence of a ``patches.gdb`` script in your camera subdirectory does not automatically mean you'll get the above issue.
-Some patches modify Canon code in a way that does not change the firmware signature (EOSM).
+Some patches modify Canon code in a way that does not change the firmware signature (for example, on EOSM).

 Navigating menus
 ````````````````